expo/examples/with-stripe/README.md

 Deploy on all platforms with Expo Application Services (EAS).

-- Deploy the website: `npx eas-cli deploy` — [Learn more](https://docs.expo.dev/eas/hosting/get-started/)
+- Deploy the API Routes and website: `npx eas-cli deploy` — [Learn more](https://docs.expo.dev/eas/hosting/get-started/)
 - Deploy on iOS and Android using: `npx eas-cli build` — [Learn more](https://expo.dev/eas)

+This project has `EXPO_UNSTABLE_DEPLOY_SERVER=1` enabled in the `.env` file.
+This will publish the server during the build process and set the preview URL as the origin for the app.
+This will ensure the app always uses a version of the server that is in sync with the app.

+Alternatively, you can set the `origin` in the `app.json` and manually publish the server to have a more evergreen system where the native app always calls into the latest stable server deployment.

 ## 📝 Notes